The roots transmogrified the sidewalk.

 Show the world what you possess

-Mommy life with baby twins and an infant in Finland
+Mommy life with baby twins and a toddler in Finland

 Notes on Seeing, Reading & Writing, Living & Loving in The North